 |English Proficiency Test||Minimum score required for International Teaching Assistants|

 * Please note: TOEFL iBT and IELTS scores must be less than two years old from the first day of class at the proposed term of entry in order to be valid.
 In addition, individual academic programs may require a higher score; contact your proposed program of study office for the minimum TOEFL iBT or IELTS requirement.

-The costs of that assessment (fees imposed by the testing service) may be borne by the prospective teaching assistant or the admitting academic unit of the UIUC.
+The costs of that assessment (fees imposed by the testing service) may be borne by the prospective teaching assistant or the admitting academic unit at Illinois.

 In those cases when a prospective teaching assistant has not taken or passed the required proficiency tests specified above, effective Summer 2010, he or she can take the English Proficiency Interview (EPI).
 A score of 5 or 6 (on a six-point scale) is necessary for a teaching assistantship; a score of 4CP (“conditional pass”) qualifies a graduate student to teach with prior or concurrent enrollment in an approved ESL class.
 Further information about the EPI is available on the CITL website.

 DEVELOPMENT AND IMPROVEMENT PROGRAM

 There are two components to this program: the campus-wide Graduate Academy for College Teaching, and the on-going campus, oral English proficiency activities and classes.